GeorgeNava/fabe-py/readme.md

 This is a port of [FABE.js](http://github.com/GeorgeNava/fabe) to Python

-Download it from here [fabe.zip](http://github.com/GeorgeNava/fabe-py/downloads)
+Download it from here [fabe.zip](http://github.com/GeorgeNava/fabe-py/downloads) and follow these steps:

 - Get a Google AppEngine Account
 - Download the Python SDK